JustGlowing/minisom/Readme.md

 Self Organizing Maps
 --------------------

 MiniSom is a minimalistic and Numpy based implementation of the Self Organizing Maps (SOM).
 SOM is a type of Artificial Neural Network able to convert complex, nonlinear statistical relationships between high-dimensional data items into simple geometric relationships on a low-dimensional display.
+Minisom is desidgned to allows researchers to easily build on top of it and to give students the ability to quickly grasp its details.

 Updates about MiniSom are posted on <a href="https://twitter.com/JustGlowing">Twitter</a>.